neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 17:10-17:50 Phase 3: Pitch your proposal(s) to the audience (each group gets 3' + 5')

+Phases 0 and 3 are take place in the auditorium, are fixed in time and purpose.
+Phases 1 and 2 are suggestions to groups, but they are free to re-arrange it to their needs.
+Groups can work in a corner of the auditorium, or chose to work in a room reserved for themselves.

 ### Cross-team groups

-Groups consisting of members from different teams will be assembled once registration is finalized.
+Groups consisting of members from different teams, bodies, countries, gender, etc. will be assembled once registration is finalized.

 ### Resources